GenRewrite: Query Rewriting via Large Language Models: Abstract

 \section{Abstract}

-Query rewriting is one of the most effective techniques for coping with poorly written queries before passing them down to the query optimizer.
-Manual rewriting is not scalable, as it is error-prone and requires deep expertise.
-Similarly, traditional query rewriting algorithms can only handle a small subset of queries: rule-based techniques do not generalize to new query patterns and synthesis-based techniques cannot handle complex queries.
-Fortunately, the rise of Large Language Models (LLMs), equipped with broad general knowledge and advanced reasoning capabilities, has created hopes for solving some of these previously open problems.
+Query rewriting is an effective technique for refining poorly written queries before they reach the query optimizer.
+However, manual rewriting is not scalable, as it is prone to errors and requires deep expertise.
+Traditional query rewriting algorithms fall short too: rule-based approaches fail to generalize to new query patterns, while synthesis-based methods struggle with complex queries.
+Fortunately, Large Language Models (LLMs) already possess broad knowledge and advanced reasoning capabilities, making them a promising solution for tackling these longstanding challenges.

-In this paper, we present \tool, the first holistic system that leverages LLMs for query rewriting.
-We introduce the notion of Natural Language Rewrite Rules (NLR2s), and use them as hints to the LLM but also a means for transferring knowledge from rewriting one query to another, and thus becoming smarter and more effective over time.
-We present a novel counterexample-guided technique that iteratively corrects the syntactic and semantic errors in the rewritten query, significantly reducing the LLM costs and the manual effort required for verification. \tool speeds up 22 out of 99 TPC queries (the most complex public benchmark) by more than 2x, which is 2.5x--3.2x higher coverage than state-of-the-art traditional query rewriting and 2.1x higher than the out-of-the-box LLM baseline.
+In this paper, we present \tool, the first holistic system that leverages LLMs for query rewriting beyond traditional rules.
+We introduce the notion of Natural Language Rewrite Rules (NLR2s), which serve as hints for the LLM while also a means of knowledge transfer from rewriting one query to another, allowing \tool to become smarter and more effective over time.
+We present a novel counterexample-guided technique that iteratively corrects the syntactic and semantic errors in the rewritten query, significantly reducing the LLM costs and the manual effort required for verification. \revtwo{Across the standard \revthree{TPC-DS~\cite{tpcds}} and JOB~\cite{leis2015good} benchmarks and their SQLStorm-generated variants~\cite{schmidt2025sqlstorm}, \tool consistently optimizes more queries at every speedup threshold than all baselines.
+At the $\geq$2x threshold on TPC-DS, \tool improves 25 queries—~1.35x more than LLM-driven baselines and ~2.6x more than LLM-enhanced rule-based baselines—and the gap widens further on TPC-DS (SQLStorm); on JOB and its SQLStorm variant, where queries are simpler, absolute gains are smaller but \tool still leads by a notable margin.}